marcingolenia/mcode/src/pages/blog/2020-12-11-fsharp_composition_root.md

       GenerateId = idGenerator
     }
 ```
 Again, if you are interested in IdGenerator please see the code by yourself.
-Having this we can already start the app fire POST, create the stock item, we will receive a nice Location header, we can get the id from there and query for the stock item that we've created.
+Having this we can already:
+1. Start the app and fire POST  to create the stock item.
+2. Receive a nice Location header in the response.
+3. Get the id from the header and query for the stock item that we've created.

 So what's the fuss?